HankLi0130/BrookRay/README.md

 }
 ```

-**Note** You must add core module while using recyclerview or ui module !
+**Note**: You must add core module while using recyclerview or ui module !

 That's it !